So, What’s the Fuss All About?

 To feel the full benefits, we recommend that you include it both in your diet and also apply it directly to the skin, whenever needed.

-You’ve probably heard of using olive oil to remove make-up before, but you can use coconut oil in exactly the same way.
+Coocnut oil is a wonderful natural make-up remover.
 Not only is it gentle, making it ideal for sensitive skins but it can also leave the face looking radiant, fresh and silky smooth to the touch.

-Coconut oil is particularly good at removing make-up around delicate areas, such as the eyes (you’d be amazed at how good it is at removing stubborn waterproof mascara!).
-It softens the appearance of lines and wrinkles and a little rubbed onto your eye-lashes can help strenghen them.
+Coconut oil is particularly good at removing make-up around delicate areas, such as the eyes (you’d be amazed at how good it is at removing stubborn waterproof mascara!), and a little rubbed onto your eye-lashes can help strenghen them.

 Use as a Natural Mouth Wash